 Courses follow a practical and interactive, 'how to' style with clear learning objectives and will be submitted for accreditation through EBAC.

 - Saturday 05 November 2016 (2 Days)

 The course aims to promote knowledge and use of cardiopulmonary exercise testing (CPET) in cardiology, offering participants the opportunity to meet well-known experts in the field, assist in live demonstrations of CPET and discuss clinical cases.
-The whole spectrum of CPET applications in cardiology will be addressed by the course, with a special focus on the use of CPET for exercise training prescription and prognostic stratification in cardiac patients.

 - Saturday 19 November 2016 (3 Days)